 If you are spending slightly longer in Vietnam and struggling for an itinerary, then click here to read my 10 days in Vietnam Itinerary.

-If you’re lucky enough to have even more time in Vietnam, then check out my 3 week Vietnam itinerary to give you all the best ideas and places to visit!
+If you’re lucky enough to have even more time in Vietnam, then check out my Vietnam Itinerary 3 Weeks to give you all the best ideas and places to visit!